zattoo/cactus/README.md

 `project: string`

 Required.
-The action expected a project based structure, `projects/${project}/`.
+The action expects a project based structure, `projects/${project}/`.
 This is the project to be released.

 ### Labels